 OpenVPM vs Vetspire

-Vetspire is a cloud system favored by larger and corporate practices for customizable records and one of the most developer-friendly APIs in the category, a self-serve GraphQL API.
-It is owned by Thrive Pet Healthcare, a corporate hospital group, and priced per veterinarian.
-OpenVPM matches the open-API appeal and adds open source and self-hosting, which independent practices tend to want.
+Vetspire is a cloud system favored by larger and corporate practices for customizable records and a self-serve GraphQL API.
+It is owned by Thrive Pet Healthcare and priced per veterinarian.
+OpenVPM makes its source and schema public, but its REST API covers only selected client, patient, appointment, SOAP-note, and agent workflows and is not equivalent in breadth.

 Pricing for other systems is publicly reported by third parties, not official rate cards.
 We aim to be fair.
 If something here is out of date, tell us and we will fix it.